The Pritikin Program for Diet and Exercise, which hit the best-seller list in 1979, is the granddaddy of diet books.

 The Final Word

-This very structured plan is ideal for anyone with heart disease who is willing to make most of their meals and get regular physical activity.
+This very structured plan is ideal for anyone with heart disease who is willing to make most of his/her meals and get regular physical activity.

 The diet is not practical for many people.
 One of the biggest limitations is feeling satisfied and sticking to this very low-fat diet.